 First-Time Filers

 Generally, being a novice filer is not an eligible reason for a waiver of late filing fines.
-Training and advice about filing obligations is available from the Fair Political Practices Commission at www.fppc.ca.gov.
+Training and advice about filing obligations are available from the Fair Political Practices Commission at www.fppc.ca.gov.

-If a person is a first-time electronic filer, the Secretary of State’s office may consider a full (100%) or partial (50%) waiver of late filing fines for a late electronic filing.
-To qualify for this waiver, the filer must have recently become required to file both electronically and on paper; have never filed electronically with the Secretary of State’s office previously; and filed the paper version of the late electronic filing.
+If a person is a first-time electronic filer, the Secretary of State’s office may consider a full or partial waiver of late filing fines for a late electronic filing.
+To qualify for this waiver, the filer must have recently become required to file both electronically and on paper, have never filed electronically with the Secretary of State’s office previously, and filed the paper version of the late electronic filing.

 Unique circumstances